wordofwarning/wordofwarning.org/current/2016-spring/index.md

 ---
 *Book-ended by random horse metaphors, this short, sharp shock of a season spans just six weeks and takes a [canter through gender binaries](/current/2016-spring/macaskill), the [darker side of intimacy](/current/2016-spring/noble), [stupendous magic](/current/2016-spring/gambini) and a [bonkers bash for the young at heart](/current/2016-haphazard).
 Before we ride off into the Easter sunset, you might also just catch us doing some eggy filming out on the streets…*

 We look forward to seeing you at some or all of it; if you want to check out what happened last season, have a look at our [Autumn/Winter 2015 archive](/archive/2015-autumnwinter).
+And if you came to one of our events in 2015 please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=144976563660" target="_blank">online survey</a>.

 ####What is Word of Warning + where did it come from?
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful and the bizarre of new live performance — an attempt to keep alive the best of the 25 year greenroom legacy and to introduce new people to the possibilities of seeing live work in Manchester + beyond…